frutik/elasticsearch-hints/README.md

 # elasticsearch-hints

 These links are outcome of 4+ years of tuning/running our ES clusters (on premise and in a cloud).

-To be continued...
+> This list is not in the active development.
+Partially merged into https://github.com/dzharii/awesome-elasticsearch

 ## Internals